Art State of Mind

 Draughtsmen at the Window (1909), is another of Klee’s paintings in which he tackles the issue of the passing of time referred to as temporality.
 This painting is monochromatic, that is, it is painted using just one color.
 Klee applies an outline of black shapes that then dry and consequently become lighter.

 Therefore, the areas of this image that are darker dried and the paint was then reapplied, often many times over, building the deepness of the shades.
-Klee’s method of applying the paint to the canvass in this manner is an early example of him embodying passing time in his paintings.
+Klee’s method of applying the paint to the canvas in this manner is an early example of him embodying passing time in his paintings.
 He was still addressing this idea 12 years later in Fugue in Red.

 The Twittering Machine

 A fascinating technique that Klee uses is his characteristic “taking the line for a walk” technique, as described by English composer Harrison Birtwistle.
 Birtwistle is one of a number of 20th-century composers who were influenced by the unusual techniques he used, creating pieces such as The Twittering Machine (1922) or Senecio (1922).
-A single line creates the image, starting at one side of the page and remaining continuous across, up and down the picture, never losing contact with the canvass.
+A single line creates the image, starting at one side of the page and remaining continuous across, up and down the picture, never losing contact with the canvas.

 music Temporality in Visual Art

-Birtwistle emulates this in his own music by taking a musical line, the melody or an ostinato, and drawing it continuously from the start of the piece to the end; the other instrumental parts respond and adjust to it just as the colors and sections in the painting do.
+Birtwistle emulates this in his own music by taking a musical line, the melody, or an ostinato, and drawing it continuously from the start of the piece to the end; the other instrumental parts respond and adjust to it just as the colors and sections in the painting do.

 Once again Paul Klee is applying his musical style to embody temporality in the make-up of the painting.
-Where so often one finds connections between the art forms such as music and painting, Klee finds the means to embody musical rules in the construction of his paintings, helping to evolve the very nature of the art form.
+Where so often one finds connections between art forms such as music and painting, Paul Klee finds the means to embody musical rules in the construction of his paintings, helping to evolve the very nature of the art form.

 Paul Klee music